flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 - A *massive* **14-stage pipeline**: Meaning up to 14 instructions can be processed in parallel.
 On the other side, individual instructions may take a lot more cycles to complete.
 See [a previous explanation](`r ref("game-boy-advance#whats-new")`).
 - **Out-of-order execution**: If possible, the CPU re-orders the sequence of instructions to increase efficiency and performance.
-- **Speculative prediction**: Similar to [branch prediction](`r ref("gamecube#features")`), but it takes it further and executes the branch that the CPU has predicted it will be chosen.
+- **Dynamic execution**: Since the P6 is an out-of-order and [superscalar](`r ref("dreamcast#cpu")`) design.
+The traditional [branch predictor](`r ref("gamecube#features")`) is now combined with other techniques ('speculative execution' and 'data-flow analysis') to take advantage of the new capabilities.
+In doing so, it reduces pipeline stalling even further.

 Having said that, take a closer look at these features.
 It so happens they are very similar to [previous consoles](`r ref("gamecube#features")`), however, the other CPUs are very different in terms of design compared to Intel ones.
 Historically, one could argue that the design of the x86 would've never allowed Intel to produce, let's say, a pipelined CPU.
 Yet they managed to do so, so let us see why...

 `r tab.simple("CISC or RISC")`

-All of the competitor's consoles previously analysed contain a **RISC** CPU whereas Intel's x86 ones are **CISC**.
+All of the competitor's consoles of the same generation contain a **RISC** CPU whereas Intel's x86 ones are **CISC**.
 RISC CPUs are known for having a simplified instruction set compared to CISC CPUs.
-This includes, for instance, not providing instructions that operate values directly from memory (as opposed to only using registers).
+This includes, for instance, not providing instructions that operate values directly from memory (as opposed to only operating values from registers).
+The simplified model is called **load–store architecture**.

 One of the advantages of RISC processors is that their simplistic approach enables its CPUs to be designed with a modular sense, which in turn can be exploited to improve performance with parallelism techniques.
-This is why we have seen CPUs like MIPS and PowerPC debuting pipeline stages, superscalar designs, out-of-order execution, branch prediction, etc. On the other side, 'CISC' processors were designed many years before the RISC processors appeared and aimed to solve different needs.
+This is why we have seen CPUs like MIPS and PowerPC debuting pipeline stages, superscalar designs, out-of-order execution, branch prediction, etc. On the other side, 'CISC' processors were designed many years before RISC processors appeared and the former aimed to solve different needs.
 Consequently, their designs are not as flexible as RISC ones.

-Back to the original question, the P6 is an interesting design, because while this CPU only understands a CISC instruction set (x86), it interprets x86 using **microcode** (called 'micro-operations') and the unit that executes that code is built around the guidelines of RISC.
-All in all, this allows Intel to apply the optimisations of RISC processors while keeping a 'CISC layer' for compatibility with x86.
+Back to the original question, the P6 is an interesting design, because while this CPU only understands a CISC instruction set (x86), a subset of its opcodes is interpreted using **microcode**.
+Furthermore, the unit that executes microcode is built around the load-store model `r cite("cpu-gwennap")`.
+All in all, this allows Intel to gain similar advantages to RISC processors without breaking compatibility with the historic x86 ISA.

-Microcode is already embedded in the silicon but it can be patched, allowing Intel to fix its CPUs after production whenever a bug or a security vulnerability is discovered.
+Moreover, microcode is already embedded in the silicon but it can be patched, allowing Intel to fix its CPUs after production whenever a bug or a security vulnerability is discovered.
 If you have read previous articles (i.e. [N64](`r ref("nintendo-64")`) or [PS2](`r ref("playstation-2")`)), bear in mind that Intel's microcode is **not publicly accessible** (let alone documented) and Intel is its solely 'maintainer'.

 (ref:thecoretitle) The Core